Welcome to Union Fine Arts!

 Most people know about the multi-talented High School marching band, the Renegade Regiment, with more than 10 Oklahoma Bandmasters Association state championships since 1985, two Fiesta Bowl Grand Masters Championships, a national championship in the 1996 WinterGuard International competition, two national percussion championships and three national colorguard championships.
 However, the Regiment is only part of the district's band program.

 The Union band program begins at the sixth grade level with an annual enrollment of approximately 400 students.
 Band offerings include the marching band, concert bands, pep bands, jazz bands, membership in full orchestras.
-There were five concert bands at the High School in the 2016-2017 school year.
+After a successful season in the fall of 2018, it was announced in the spring of 2019 that the Renegade Regiment had been selected to participate in the 2020 Macy’s Thanksgiving Day Parade®, representing the state of Oklahoma.

 The Orchestra program has a reputation for excellence in the state, region and nation with numerous awards at each of these levels.
 Our students are well-represented in All-District and All-State orchestras, and students from Union Schools traditionally make up more than ten percent of the Tulsa Youth Symphony.
 Many students from the orchestra program have received scholarships at major universities throughout the nation as a result of their playing skills.